-- Leasing reduces the huge upfront cost of purchasing equipment by enabling you to make payments over time
+- Eliminates the upfront cost of purchasing equipment by deferring its cost over time

 - Instrument downtime is decreased with our complete repair coverage